-- 1. Courses.
-(16 credits) chosen from the Engineering Courses section, approved by the student's supervisor and either the Graduate Program Director or the Chair of the Department. - 2.
-Thesis.
+- Courses.
+(16 credits) chosen from the Engineering Courses section, approved by the student's supervisor and either the Graduate Program Director or the Chair of the Department. - Thesis.
 29 credits.

 Master of/Magisteriate in Engineering (Mechanical Engineering) Students may specialize in one of the following branches: a.
 Industrial Control Systems; b.
 Materials and Composites; c.
 Mechanical Systems; d.
 Thermofluid Engineering.
 Students must complete 45 credits in courses.
-Courses must be selected as follows: - 1.
-A minimum of 16 credits chosen from the courses listed in one of the following specialization areas: - a.
-Industrial Control Systems: MECH 6021, 6061, 6071, 6621, 6631; ENGR 6301, 6411. - b.
-Materials and Composites: MECH 6441, 6501, 6511, 6521, 6561, 6581. - c.
-Mechanical Systems: MECH 6431, 6481, 6751, 7711; ENGR 6301, 6311. - d.
-Thermofluids Engineering: MECH 6111, 6121, 6131, 6171, 6181; ENGR 6201, 6261. - 2.
-A minimum of 20 credits chosen from Topic Areas E01, E03, E04, E05, E06, E10, E11‡, E12, E51, E52, E53, E54, E55‡, E56, E57, MECH courses in E02, E63 (ENCS 6931 or any of ENGR 6971, ENGR 6981, and ENGR 6991). - 3.
-The remaining credits may be chosen from: - a.
-Graduate seminar in Mechanical and Industrial Engineering, ENGR 7011 (1 credit) - b.
-Courses chosen from other Topic Areas in the Engineering Courses section.
-(The student must obtain written approval from the Department that offers the course). - ‡ Students must obtain approval from the Aerospace Program Director for all the courses listed in topic area E11 and for the courses: MECH 6091, 6231, 6241 and 7221 listed in topic area E55.
-Master of/Magisteriate in Engineering (Aerospace) This program is specially designed for those students who wish to specialize in Aerospace Engineering and is offered in cooperation with other Quebec universities (École Polytechnique, École Technologie Supérieur, Laval, McGill and Sherbrooke) and aerospace industries (Bombardier, Bell Helicopter-Textron, CAE, CMC Electronics, Canadian Space Agency, EMS Technologies, Pratt & Whitney Canada, Rolls Royce Canada, and others).
-It is coordinated by the Comité industries/universités sur la maîtrise en génie aéronautique et spatial (CIMGAS), which has representatives from all participating universities, aerospace industries of Quebec, and the Centre d'adaptation de la main-d'oeuvre aérospatiale au Québec (CAMAQ).
-The aerospace industry provides direct and indirect support to the program and closely collaborates in the training of the students.
-Students can specialize in the following areas: Aeronautics and Propulsion, Avionics and Control, Structures and Materials, and Space Engineering.
-Admission Requirements.
+Courses must be selected as follows: - A minimum of 16 credits chosen from the courses listed in one of the following specialization areas: - Industrial Control Systems: MECH 6021, 6061, 6071, 6621, 6631; ENGR 6301, 6411. - Materials and Composites: MECH 6441, 6501, 6511, 6521, 6561, 6581. - Mechanical Systems: MECH 6431, 6481, 6751, 6761, 7711; ENGR 6301, 6311. - Thermofluids Engineering: MECH 6111, 6121, 6131, 6171, 6181; ENGR 6201, 6261. - A minimum of 20 credits chosen from Topic Areas E01, E03, E04, E05, E06, E10, E11‡, E12, E51, E52, E53, E54, E56, E57, MECH courses in E02, E63 (ENCS 6931 or any of ENGR 6971, ENGR 6981, and ENGR 6991). - The remaining credits may be chosen from: - Graduate seminar in Mechanical and Industrial Engineering, ENGR 7011 (1 credit) - Courses chosen from other Topic Areas in the Engineering Courses section.
+(The student must obtain written approval from the Department that offers the course). ‡ Students must obtain approval from the Aerospace Program Director for all the courses listed in topic area E11.
+Master of/Magisteriate in Engineering (Aerospace) Admission Requirements.
 Applicants must hold a Bachelor's degree in engineering or equivalent with high standing.
 For further details, refer to the section Admission Requirements for Master of/Magisteriate in Engineering in the appropriate pages of the graduate calendar.
-Applications.
-Applications for admission must be complete and received by June 1 for the fall term, October 1 for the winter term, and February 1 for the summer term.
 Requirements for the Degree Students must complete a minimum of 45 credits of academic work consisting of: 36 credits of course work in the 6000 or 7000 level (2 courses must be taken outside Concordia), Aerospace Case Study (minimum 3 credits) and an Industrial Stage (6 credits).
 The selection of courses must be approved by the program director.
 For course prerequisites, refer to the course descriptions.
 Note: Some graduate courses are content equivalent with specified undergraduate courses.
 These courses are not available for credit to students who have completed the undergraduate equivalent.
-Refer to the course description where such courses are marked with an (\).
-General/Preparatory Core Courses.
+Refer to the course description where such courses are marked with an (). • General/Preparatory Core Courses.
 Normally, 12 credits are required to be completed from the list provided below.
 Any request for change on this requirement must be approved by the program director.
 Depending on the background, it may be required for the student to complete certain specified preparatory courses as part of their program.
 ENCS 6021, 6141; INDU 6131, 6351; ENGR 6121, 6131, 6181, 6201, 6421, 6441, 6461, 6501; MECH 6481.
-2. Specialization Courses.
+Specialization Courses.
 24 credits are to be completed from the specialization courses in one or more of the areas listed below.
 For other courses available from the participating universities, consult their listings.
 Students should consult the program director at their home university for the selection of courses to suit their area of specialization and need not confine their choice to any one area.
 A minimum of two courses are to be taken outside of Concordia (minimum 3 credits per course), at least one each from any two of the participating universities (refer to the list of courses below).
-A second Aerospace Case Study course may be considered as a specialization course. i.
+A second Aerospace Case Study course may be considered as a specialization course.
 Aeronautics and Propulsion.

 ENGR 6251, 6261; MECH 6081, 6111, 6121, 6161, 6171, 6191, 6211, 6231, 6241.
-McGill University: Mech 532 (Aircraft Performance, Stability and Control), Mech 537 (Aerodynamics). ii.
+McGill University: Mech 532 (Aircraft Performance, Stability and Control), Mech 537 (Aerodynamics).
 Avionics and Control.